jqno/AnnotationScript/README.md

 Read why I built this ridiculous thing [on my blog](https://jqno.nl/post/2021/01/01/annotationscript-abusing-java-annotations-to-the-extreme/)!

+## Running the demos from the command line

+The easiest way to run the demos if from the IDE, but that would be no fun.
+Using Java 22 or higher, you can do this instead:

+- Run `mvn dependency:copy-dependencies -DoutputDirectory=target/lib -DincludeScope=runtime`<br>This copies the dependencies into `target/lib` folder.
+- Run `java -cp "target/lib/*" src/main/java/nl/jqno/annotationscript/demo/<demofile>.java`<br>This compiles and runs the demo.

 ## A brief tutorial

 A top-level expression may look like this: